IcoDeveloper/PDFSign/README.md

   -t, --contact=VALUE        signature contact (gets embedded in signature) -s, --show                 show signature (signature field visible), on: -s+
                                off: -s-, default on
+      --page=VALUE           page of the document to place signature: 1..n, last. default 1
+      --template=VALUE       Template for the signature text. use \n for line breaks, [name], [date] for substitution
-      --showvalidity         show signature validity (deprecated), on: - showvalidity+ off: -showvalidity-, default off
+      --dateformat=VALUE     format for [date] substitutuin when using template --showvalidity         show signature validity (deprecated), on: - showvalidity+ off: -showvalidity-, default off
       --tsa=VALUE            URL of rfc3161 TSA (Time Stamping Authority)